lekkha/Excel-clone/README.md

 Enhance data precision with ExcelPro's formula cycle detection feature.
 Immediate alerts and pinpointed cycle locations prevent errors, providing a reliable foundation for critical calculations.

 ### ➡️ Formula Bar Space Formatting
-When entering formulas in the formula bar, add spaces for better readability.
+When entering formulas in the formula bar, add spaces.
 For example:
 - `( A1 + 10 )`
 - `( A1 + B1 )`

+## Demo

+Try the live demo: [Excel Clone Demo](https://an-excel-clone.netlify.app/)

 ## Working of the Project